Buprestidae of South Australia

 Enlarge map

-Adult activity records for Diphucrania acuducta (total of 22 beetles)
+Adult activity records for Diphucrania acuducta (total actual records: 22 beetles)

 2 1